maxime-filippini/pipedreams/posts/2025/06-19-elixir-for-frm-apps.md

 ## Conclusion

 Elixir has one of the strongest community surrounding a programming language I have ever seen.
-While it is a niche language, with only 2.1% of the 2024 StackOverflow reporting having done significant work with it over the year, it is one of that developers enjoy a whole lot, with 76% of the same respondents reporting wanting to use it in the future.
+While it is a niche language, with only 2.1% of the 2024 StackOverflow reporting having done significant work with it over the year, it is one of that developers enjoy a whole lot, with 76% of the same respondents reporting that they admire the language.

 The elegance of the language coupled with the concurrency model provided by the BEAM makes it a compelling language for writing all kinds of applications, mostly on the backend side of things.